kuldeep23907/Top-Level/BusinessModel.md

 * Early bird on technology aspects of a global service (compliance, security, interface with legacy)
 * Early bird on business process impacted by modern toold (software engineering, training, communication)
 * Early bird on use of data for international institutions (advisory, expertise, PoC)
-* Multifactorial use of modern tools on feeder services for public usages (blockchain, blockchain "oracle", Earth Observation, crowdsourcing, decentralised trust etc.)
+* Multifactorial use of modern tools on feeder services for public usages (blockchain, blockchain "oracle", Earth Observation, virtual currency, mobile money, reputation tokens, crowdsourcing, decentralised trust etc.)